lucaneg/lucaneg.github.io/index.md

 ## Short CV

 I started studying computer science in high school, continuing with both Bechelor's and Master's degree at the University of Verona.
-I got in touch with JuliaSoft during my Master's thesis, and that was the place where I fell for Abstract Interpretation.
+I got in touch with JuliaSoft during my Master's thesis, and that was the place where I got interested in Abstract Interpretation.
 I joined JuliaSoft as a developer of the Julia static analyzer in April 2018.

-I also joined the Ca' Foscari University of Venice as a PhD student in Computer Science in October 2019, focusing on Multi-language Static Analysis.
+I also joined the Ca' Foscari University of Venice as a PhD student in Computer Science in October 2019, focusing on Multi-language Static Analysis, and graduating in January 2023.

 You can find my full CV [here](cv.pdf).